cissagatto/HPML/README.md

 [Experiment 4: CHAINS](https://github.com/cissagatto/HPML-Chains)

+## PLOT HYBRID PARTITIONS

+A code to plot the hybrid partitions.
+You can use this code to plot any data partition.
+It is very useful to visualize the label clusters, which differ from the instance clusters.
+[Plot HPML](https://github.com/cissagatto/Plot_HPML)

 ## Acknowledgment
 - This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.